nmb10/ambryfdw/README.md

 ```
 filename (required)
 ```
-The full path to the CSV file containing the data.
+The full path to the gzipped partition file containing the data in msgpack format.
 This file must be readable to the postgres user.

 ## Usage
 Supposing you want to parse the following msgpack partition file, located in ``/tmp/test.msg``::